 In addition to these activities, the Commission distributed widely throughout the probate community a questionnaire designed to elicit opinions concerning the functioning of the probate referee system and the desirability of reforms.
-The Commission received well over 100 completed questionnaire responses, including group responses from a number of probate bar associations, as well as responses from judges and commissioners, public administrators, and practicing lawyers.
-Responses came from persons in 20 counties, rural as well as urban.
+The Commission received in excess of 100 completed questionnaire responses, including group responses from a number of probate bar associations, as well as responses from judges and court commissioners, public administrators, and practicing lawyers.
+Responses came from persons in 20 counties, both rural and urban.

 The Commission has taken into account this substantial volume of information in developing the following recommendations for changes in the role of the probate referee in administration of decedents' estates.

 RETENTION OF PROBATE REFEREE

-The Commission gave careful consideration to the concept of removing the probate referee from decedent estate administration entirely, in reliance on appraisal by the personal representative.
-It has been argued that this would save money for most estates by eliminating the probate referee's fees and would simplify estate administration by eliminating an unneeded third party from the process, with its attendant delays.
+The Commission gave careful consideration to the concept of entirely removing the probate referee from decedent estate administration entirely, in reliance on appraisal by the personal representative.
+It has been argued that this would save money for most estates by eliminating the probate referee's fees and would simplify estate administration by eliminating an unneeded third party, with its attendant delays, from the process.